 This program helps teachers in the growing quantum field connect with one another and provides the learning resources, tools, and systems access they need to provide quality educational experiences.
-It includes a larger share of the fair-share queue on open systems, access to additional premium systems, a private slack channel for collaboration with other educators in the program, and more.
+It includes a larger share of the fair-share queue on systems accessible through the Open Plan, access to additional systems via the Premium Plan, a private slack channel for collaboration with other educators in the program, and more.
 Learn more at the Educators program web site.

 What is the Researchers program?

 This program offers better access to academic researchers, as well as Access Awards for special projects to those with even deeper access needs.
-It includes a larger share of the fair-share queue on open systems, access to additional premium systems, a private slack channel for collaboration with other researchers in the program, and more.
+It includes a larger share of the fair-share queue accessible through the Open Plan, access to additional systems via the Premium Plan, a private slack channel for collaboration with other researchers in the program, and more.
 Learn more at the IBM Quantum for Researchers web site.